boazbk/crypto/lec_16_FHE_part2.md

 ---

-#  Fully homomorphic encryption : Construction
+#  Fully homomorphic encryption: Construction {chapfhetwo }

 In the last lecture we defined fully homomorphic encryption, and showed the "bootstrapping theorem" that transforms a partially homomorphic encryption scheme into a fully homomorphic encryption, as long as the original scheme can homomorphically evaluate its own decryption circuit.
 In this lecture we will show an encryption scheme (due to Gentry, Sahai and Waters, henceforth GSW) meeting the latter property.